Learn more about commissioning your work in Watermark’s SHOP 505 retail gallery →

 Who will provide the opening reception?

 Watermark Art Center hosts the opening reception and may provide light refreshments.
 Artists are welcome to cater the reception with their own funds.
 Artists will be asked to give a brief introduction to their exhibit and process.
-Please be advised that all gatherings, such as opening receptions, are held to a minimalistic level because of ongoing COVID related advisement.

 Can I sell my work?

 Yes, Watermark Art Center encourages sales of your work.
-The Watermark receives commissions from artwork sold in our center which helps keep our facility free and open to the public.
+Watermark receives commissions from artwork sold in our center which helps keep our facility free and open to the public.